nsward/ethereum-collateral-manager/Notes.md

 - Trader could set a default 0x offer (value > owedAmt), and any time the position is called for a payment, that offer (or combination of offers), is taken and payment is made atomically.
 This prevents multi-call method.
 If offer fails, liquidate w/ penalty?
 Could have a validOfferAvailable() function for contracts to interface with, which checks offer parameters and 0x cancelled orders and returns bool.
 Theoretically this 0x offer would be made by the trader themselves and would just be a way to prevent liquidation in the event of a payment call.
 Could not be used in the event of an undercollateralization, because that would take away keepers' incentive to bite.
 Maybe if offer not valid, could make market offer on oasisDex with minSellAmount == owedAmt, but we can't guarantee that we wouldn't run out of gas or fail to get owedAmt for the collateral, which would both cause reverts.
 Could also liquidate with penalty immediately under the assumption that the holder was (hopefully) warned about payment by the managing contract and had 0x order as fallback.

+## Interest
+TODO: see dss/drip.sol and decipher the new dai interest implementation

 ## Undercollateralization
 (When auctioned collateral < tab) -> should we create a system to insure against this, or can we just payout less than the tab, putting the burden on managing contracts to effectively set the risk parameters?
 - If we cover the difference, this value (the insurance money, basically) flows either to the winner of the auction collateral (she got a deal on the collateral) or to the trader (she let the value of the collateral fall below tab and it got covered by someone else) or a combination of both. an 'auction grinding attack' seeks to exploit this in the event that the auction winner and the trader are the same person (but even the managing contract could be that same person)
 - if we don't cover the difference, the trader is still sort of 'getting away with one'.
 But the real loser is likely the payout address.
-This is a good reason why they are getting interest to allow the collateral to be traded
+This is a good reason why they are getting interest to allow the collateral to be traded g d, ink and art, val and bal,
 ## var names
 tar, zap, par, lip, sip, vat, pit, bin, jet, hit, wan, rim, kin, fob, pod, jug, box, cat, lad, dad, mom, mob, hat, fat, pan, pot, fee, lap, sap, vim, hog, mop, pop, bud, age, cop or spy =keeper, guy=payee?, gem=due or owe, held=own, mug, pot, ohm, aum(=om), pal, who, zen, zoo, jam, bev, aim

+keeper contract = tiger

 smoke, pull, obey

+Boss, Chief, Angel, Claim

 - dir for managing contract and lad for trader / holder?
 - increasing `tab` by the managing contract would be similar to `draw` in dai, increasing the amount due on the collateral